 Cancer Center experts meet to discuss patient cases and come up with innovative treatment options that could save lives.

 Photographs capture moments in meaningful ways.
 Thanks to a new Complementary Therapies Program, patients and their family members can have portraits taken at the University of Michigan Comprehensive Cancer Center.

-The Patient and Family Advisory Board is made up of family members, health care providers and members of the community.
-The Board meets regularly to discuss their experiences of what it's like to be treated for cancer.
+The Patient and Family Advisory Committee is made up of family members, health care providers and members of the community.
+The committee meets regularly to discuss their experiences of what it's like to be treated for cancer.

 How one patient navigated the health care arena to benefit from oral chemotherapy.